elfhosted/elfhosted.com/docs/app/aiostreams.md

 AIOStreams is an "addon of addons", which uses your provider credentials and preferences to combine the results from multiple addons, parse / filter, and present them in a consistent format, according to your preferences.

 !!! tip "Proxy streaming support for torrentio"
-    Notably, AIOStreams can serve these combined addons through your [MediaFlow Proxy][mediaflow-proxy] instance, so that you'll be able to use the results with your debrid provider from multiple locations at once, while not risking an account ban, since your provider only sees the IP of your MediaFlow Proxy instance.
+    Notably, AIOStreams can serve these combined addons through your [MediaFlow Proxy][mediaflow-proxy] or [StremThru][stremthru] instance, so that you'll be able to use the results with your debrid provider from multiple locations at once, while not risking an account ban, since your provider only sees the IP of your proxy instance.

 ElfHosted provides a public, community version of MediaFusion at https://aiostreams.elfhosted.com (*with individual and global rate-limits*), and per-user, private, un-rate-limited instances.